allegro/allRank/README.md

 You should run `scripts/ci.sh` to verify that code passes style guidelines and unit tests.

-## License
+## Research

-This project was used for the research work [Context-Aware Learning to Rank with Self-Attention](https://arxiv.org/abs/2005.10084).
-If you use this project as a base for your research please cite:
+This framework was developed to support the research project [Context-Aware Learning to Rank with Self-Attention](https://arxiv.org/abs/2005.10084).
+If you use allRank in your research, please cite:
 ```
 @article{Pobrotyn2020ContextAwareLT,
   title={Context-Aware Learning to Rank with Self-Attention},